 Introduction to principles, practices & evidence of agroecology

 What is agroecology, where does it come from, how does it work and who does it involve?
-This training helps you to get to grips with the basics of agroecology as a practice, a science and a movement, so that you feel comfortable engaging with the term and referring to the latest scientific and grassroots knowledge within your work.
+This training helps you to get to grips with the basics of agroecology as a practice (such as soil and water management), a science (as a way of doing action-research with farmers) and a movement (calling for the transformation of food systems).
+This will allow you to feel comfortable engaging with the term and referring to the latest scientific and grassroots knowledge within your work.

 Documenting agroecology & surfacing lessons learned